mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How do you spec a servo motor?
 - How are servo motors so precise in their movement?

-### Single-Phase Inductive Drives
-PCB design/layout on inductive drives is in the PCBs section.

-- How do you drive an inductive load?
-- What if you need motor braking?
-- What if you need to drive the motor in both directions?
-- What are the different kinds of motor braking?
-- What sort of protection circuitry do you need?
-- Tradeoffs between different drive circuits: electromechanical relay (EMR), solid-state relay (SSR), MOSFET, BJT, insulated-gate bipolar transistor (IGBT), etc.
-- What optimizations can you do for solenoid drives to increase plunger velocity and cycle rate?
-- If you're using a driver IC, how do you spec it?
-What properties should you look for?
-- If you're designing a motor/solenoid drive with discrete components, how do you spec your transistors?
-- What limits the switching frequency?
-- How do you increase the switching frequency?

-#### Half/H-Bridge
-There's a good amount of overlap with the Power Bridge subsection of Buck Converters as well, since the power bridge of a buck is often just a half bridge.

-- Draw an H-bidge ciruit.
-- Draw a half-bidge ciruit.
-- How does a half/H-Bridge work?
-- What's the difference between an H-bridge and half-bridge?
-What are the tradeoffs?
-- How can you brake a motor using a half-bridge?
-What about an H-bridge?
-Which can brake the motor faster?
-How does this stress the motor?
-- When can you use an asymmetrical half-bridge?
-When do you need a symmetrical H-bridge?
-- What are the advantages of using a high-side NFET?
-What additional challenges are presented?
-- Design a circuit to properly drive a high-side NFET.
-Why is it needed?
-- What happens if you turn both the PFET and NFET on the same side at the same time?
-How do you prevent this?1

-#### Control from Embedded Device
-Often times you want to control a big motor/solenoid from a small embedded device.
-This section focuses on some of the more power electronics side of things while the Embedded Systems section will focus a bit more on the embedded side of things.

-- Design a circuit to drive an inductive load from a microcontroller GPIO.
-- Why would a pulldown resistor be nessary?
-- Why would you want a series resistor between the GPIO and MOSFET gate?
-What is parasitic oscillation in the context and where can it arise from?
-What does the series resistor do?
-- Why is isolation important?
-- What sort of isolations would you want?
-- What is galvanic isolation?
-- What are some challenges when using a high-side PFET and a much higher supply voltage to power the motor?
-- Design a circuit to properly drive a high-side PFET.
-Why is this needed?

 ### Safety and Monitoring
 - What are some failure modes of motors/solenoids?
 How can they be avoided?
 - What are some dangers when using motors/solenoid?